- Search The Registry

 *Maya Rudolph was born on this date in 1972.
 She is a Black actress, comedian, and singer.

 Maya Khabira Rudolph was born in Gainesville, Florida, to singer-songwriter Minnie Riperton and composer Richard Rudolph.
-Her mother was Black and her father is white-Ashkenazi Jewish.
+Her mother was black, and her father is white-Ashkenazi Jewish.
 Her paternal grandfather was Sidney Rudolph, a philanthropist who once owned all of the Wendy's and Rudy's restaurants in Miami-Dade County, Florida.
-Her great-grandfather was born in Vilnius, Lithuania, changed his surname from "Rudashevsky" to "Rudolph", and was one of the founding members of Congregation Beth Shalom, a Conservative Jewish synagogue in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania.
+Her great-grandfather was born in Vilnius, Lithuania.
+He changed his surname from "Rudashevsky" to "Rudolph."
+He was one of the founding members of Congregation Beth Shalom, a Conservative Jewish synagogue in the Squirrel Hill neighborhood of Pittsburgh, Pennsylvania.
 Rudolph's godmother was R&B singer Teena Marie.

 Rudolph's parents moved to Los Angeles, California, when she and her brother Marc were very young, and they grew up primarily in the Westwood neighborhood.
-Near the end of the song "Lovin' You", Riperton can be heard singing "Maya" over and over again.
+Near the end of the song "Lovin' You", Riperton sings "Maya" repeatedly.
 Riperton incorporated this into her performance of the song on The Midnight Special.
 Riperton died of breast cancer on July 12, 1979, at age 31, when Maya was just two weeks shy of her seventh birthday.

-In 1990, Rudolph graduated from Crossroads School in Santa Monica, California, and continued her education at the University of California, Santa Cruz graduating in 1995 with a Bachelor of Arts degree in photography.
+In 1990, Rudolph graduated from Crossroads School in Santa Monica, California.
+She continued her education at the University of California, Santa Cruz, graduating in 1995 with a Bachelor of Arts in photography.
 She first gained entertainment distinction in the 1990s as a member of the alternative rock band The Rentals before joining The Groundlings improv troupe later in the decade.
 In 2000, Rudolph became a cast member on the comedy series Saturday Night Live and subsequently appeared in films such as 50 First Dates (2004), A Prairie Home Companion (2006), and Idiocracy (2006).